 Don’t worry about this – I know it is neuroscience, but we will move on to what it means for storytellers in just a moment!

-The point is, in completing a narrative in their minds, a receiver of a story produces the story for themselves in their own heads.
-If you get the knowledge gaps right, the audience does so much work in providing content for the story, they basically become writers and producers for themselves.
+The point is, when a receiver completes a narrative in mind using their own intelligence to fill the knowledge gaps you crafted into place, they produce the story for themselves in mind.
+If you get the knowledge gaps right, the audience does so much work in providing content for the story, they basically become writers and producers on the project.
 You deliver a narration (with holes in it).
 They use that to produce a story in mind by filling in the holes with knowledge of their own.
 This is exactly what we want.
 If a receiver of the story is projecting into the gaps, they become engaged, and if they are producing content, they will make the story ideal for their own mindset and liking.

-(If you are interested in digging deeper into the neuroscience, do please read my nerdy geek banger: A Constructivist Narratology (2018).
+(If you are interested in digging deeper into the neuroscience, do please read my nerdy geek banger: A Constructivist Narratology (2019).
 It’s a page-turner!)
-A more detailed, but lite version of this information is coming soon in The Primary Colours of Story (2019).
+A more detailed, but lite version of this information is coming soon in The Primary Colours of Story (2020).

 What is a knowledge gap?

 From a writer’s perspective, you will be relieved to hear, things are much simpler.
 A knowledge gap is a difference in the knowledge held between two participants in a narration.
 Usually, the participants are characters, and the gap is a difference in what each of them knows, but a participant can be anybody or anything – the audience, an object, the author, a character – any component of a story that can hold or withhold knowledge.
 A liar creates a gap in knowledge.
 A safe withholds knowledge.
-A playing card face down in a wild west saloon withholds information that may start a gunfight.
+A playing card face down in a wild west saloon withholds knowledge that may start a gunfight.
 A wrapped present – is there any more basic and wonderful example of how we feel about a difference in the knowledge held?!

 Every knowledge gap is relative to the audience viewpoint.
 A gap is either in privilege (the audience knows more than another participant) or is in revelation (the audience knows less than another participant).
 Within these categories there are then dozens of specific ways of introducing gaps.
-I can’t go through them all here, but I will highlight the ones that I use in Bella throughout this development process.
+I will not go through them all here, but I will highlight the ones that I use in Bella throughout this development process.

-Couple of quick examples.
+Let’s look at a couple of quick examples.
 Here is the world’s shortest novel (allegedly by Earnest Hemingway).

 FOR SALE.
 BABY’S SHOES.
 NEVER WORN.

-Look at the gap between the literal meaning of the words (a classified ad selling a pair of shoes) and the narrative you built for yourself in your mind with characters and events.
+Look at the gap between the literal meaning of the words (a classified advertisement selling a pair of shoes) and the narrative you built for yourself in your mind with characters and events.
 The author gave you a narration.
-You built your own story for yourself in your own mind from pushing knowledge into the gaps.
+You built your own story for yourself in your own mind by pushing knowledge into the gaps.
 That is the difference between what the author does in crafting a gap, and what we in the audience do in filling that gap.

 Here’s a simpler example.
 Imagine if a character says: “Oh, my God!
-She is such a – ”
+She is such a – !”